MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 ### 3.4.
 Important VPC capabilities

 - Routing tables, to forward traffic from one instance to another within the same network, across subnets
-- Use its global distributed firewall to control what network is allowed
+- Use its global distributed firewall to control what network traffic is allowed
 - Shared VPC to share a network with other GCP projects
 - VPC Peering to interconnect networks in GCP projects
 - Cloud Load Balancing: